Data-Driven Predictions for Dark Photon and Millicharged Particle Production: Learning From Data

 \subsection{Production Rate}

+We now apply \cref{eq:ap_from_gamma_differential_xsec,eq:mcp_from_gamma_differential_xsec} to obtain dark photon/mCP production rates and kinematics.
 Experimental selections like angular and energy cuts, detector efficiencies and resolution effects sculpt the fundamental distribution of $\gamma^*$, leading to the shape in \cref{fig:NA60_fit}.
 These effects can be unfolded on an event-by-event basis~\cite{Andreassen:2019cjw,Canelli:2025ybb}.
 However, proper unfolding requires a detailed detector simulation which we do not have.
 To model the result of this unfolding we simply remove the detector acceptance factor from the weights described above.
 Resolution effects can also be unfolded, but we do not pursue this here for two reasons~\cite{Cowan:1998ji}.
 Firstly, it would introduce uncertainties that would need to be tracked throughout the analysis.
 Secondly, resolution smearing smooths out sharp features in the invariant mass distribution, which simplifies training of the normalizing flow model below.
-Note that we need to exclude the contribution of $\eta\to \mu\mu$ to our data set, since this process is not mediated by a single virtual photon~\cite{Gan:2020aco}.
+Note that we need to exclude the contribution of $\eta\to \mu\mu$ from our data set, since this process is not mediated by a single virtual photon~\cite{Gan:2020aco}.
 The rate for this process can be extracted from data itself, via the $\eta\to \gamma\mu\mu$ contribution, and so the weight of the $m_{\mu\mu} \approx m_\eta$ bins can be reduced accordingly.
 Since we have access to the truth-level data, we simply omit the $\eta\to\mu\mu$ events in what follows.

 The result of this simple unfolding procedure is a sample drawn from the distribution $d\sigma_{\gamma}/dm_\gamma^2 d^3 q$, which determines the cross-sections and distributions of dark photons and millicharged particles via \cref{eq:ap_from_gamma_differential_xsec,eq:mcp_from_gamma_differential_xsec}.